bzdgn/dutch-vocabulary/README.md

 | --- | --- |
 aan             | on
 af              | off
-aardig          | nice
-achter          | behind
-al              | already
-alleen          | only, alone
-altijd          | always
-arm             | poor
-behalve         | except
+afgelopen       | last, past, finished aardig          | nice achter          | behind al              | already alle            | all the ..., all alleen          | only, alone allemaal        | all of them, everybody, everything, altogether allerlei        | all kinds of alles           | everything, anything altijd          | always arm             | poor behalve         | except